-Aritha, is a member of the genus Sapindus which contains numerous species of small trees native to warm temperate to tropical regions.
+Soapnuts, Sapindus mukorrosi, also known as Aritha or Reetha, are a member of the genus Sapindus which contains numerous species of small trees native to warm temperate to tropical regions.
 The genus name is derived from the Latin words "sapo," meaning "soap", and "indicus," meaning "of India."
-Sapindus mukorrosi and

-Members of this genus are commonly known as soapberry or soapnut trees because the fruit pulp has been used for cebturies to make soap.
-The soapnuts are the dried hulls from the the soapberry nut, which contain a high level of saponins that act as natural foaming and cleansing agents.
-Local farmers harvest the nuts and remove the shells which are then dried in the Sun
+Members of this genus are commonly known as soapberry or soapnut trees because the fruit has been used for centuries to make soap.
+Soap nuts are not actually nuts they are berries.
+Local farmers harvest the berries and remove the shells which are then dried in the sun and then resemble nuts.
+The dried hulls of the soapberry nut contain a high level of saponins, natural surfactants that act as natural foaming and cleansing agents.

 This 100% natural product requires no chemical processing.
 The inner seed, which contains no saponins, can be planted to create new trees for an easily sustainable forest.
-Soapnuts are not only sustainable, but they are also biodegradable, chemical-free and gentle.
+Soapnuts are not only sustainable, but they are also biodegradable, chemical-free, and gentle.
 Soap nuts are a fruit closely related to the Goji berry.
-Since they are not a true nut, they can be used safely by people with nut allergies.
+Since they are not true nuts, they can be used safely by people with nut allergies.

-Aritha is a popular ingredient in Ayurvedic shampoos and cleansers.
+A popular ingredient in Ayurvedic shampoos and cleansers, soapnuts provide many additional benefits for skin and hair including anti-inflammatory and anti-microbial properties.
 They are used in Ayurvedic medicine to soothe eczema, psoriasis, itchy skin, and sensitive skin.
 Soapnuts, very gentle on the skin and scalp, have natural conditioning properties that will help keep the skin moisturized.